 Overview of Diagnostic Radiology

-The first two years of diagnostic radiology training involve most of the core rotations (eg. GI, GU, CT, ultrasound, MRI, nuclear medicine, chest, neuroradiology, mammography, cardiovascular and musculoskeletal).
+The remaining stages of the program are radiology-specific, including rotations in gastrointestinal/genitourinary imaging, neuroradiology, musculoskeletal imaging, cardiothoracic imaging, mammography, nuclear medicine, fetal and obstetrical imaging, and vascular/interventional radiology.
 Trainees are introduced to most subspecialties and techniques very early in their training.
-The established block rotations are intended to provide a broad based clinical experience with graded responsibility, development of technical skills, and acquisition of knowledge.
+The established block rotations are intended to provide a broad clinical experience with graded responsibility, development of technical skills, and acquisition of knowledge.

 Rotations are completed at the Kingston General Hospital and Hotel Dieu Hospital and require active participation in organizing and presenting academic rounds, teaching undergraduate medical students and junior radiology trainees, and supervising junior residents.